What is telehealth, and what is it used for?

 Telemedicine kiosk cost

-Doing a market research of your target market
+Doing market research on your target market

 The cost of procuring a license